 What is Saturated Fat?

-Saturated fats do not have double bonds between carbon atoms in the fatty acid chain.
-So, these molecules are fully reduced or saturated with hydrogen bonds.
-Biochemically these are highly flexible molecules, which can have numerous conformations having free rotations around the C-C bonds (Nelson and Cox, 2005).
-Examples of the saturated fatty acids are Lauric acid, Myristic acid, Palmitic acids etc.
+Saturated fats are a type of fats that do not have double bonds between carbon atoms in the fatty acid chains.
+Thus, these molecules are fully reduced or saturated with hydrogen bonds.
+Biochemically, these are highly flexible molecules, which can have numerous conformations having free rotations around the C-C bonds.
+Examples of saturated fatty acids are Lauric acid, Myristic acid, Palmitic acids, etc.

-Saturated fats can be seen naturally in animal products such as meat, eggs and dairy product and in plant oils such as coconut oil, palm oil.
-Saturated fats raise the low Density Lipoproteins (LDL) in the blood stream which carries cholesterol from the liver to rest of the body.
-So saturated fat intaking increases lot of health problems including cardiovascular diseases.
+Saturated fats are available naturally in animal products such as meat, eggs and dairy product and in plant oils such as coconut oil, palm oil.
+Saturated fats raise the Low-Density Lipoproteins (LDL) in the bloodstream, which carries cholesterol from the liver to the rest of the body.
+Thus, saturated fat intake increases many health problems including cardiovascular diseases.